Lectures on Aesthetics: Transcripts

-A possible solution to these interpretative problems will come from the discovery in 2022 made by Hegel's biographer Klaus Vieweg.
-More than 4,000 pages of notes from Hegel's lectures at the Heidelberg University have been discovered in the library of the Archdiocese of Munich and Freising.
+A resolution of these interpretative challenges may come from the discovery in 2022 made by Hegel's biographer Klaus Vieweg.
+More than 4,000 pages of notes from Hegel's lectures at Heidelberg University have been discovered in the library of the Archdiocese of Munich and Freising.
 These notes mainly deal with aesthetics and were written by Friedrich Wilhelm Carové between 1816 and 1818.
-Vieweg argues that this material will help scholars resolve the issue relating to the authenticity of Hotho's transcriptions, which are so far the only source on Hegelian aesthetics.
-These new notes are the only ones available dating back to Hegel's teaching period in Heidelberg and will be of absolute use in reconstructing the genesis of Hegelian thought on art and its relationship with religion and philosophy in general.
+Vieweg argues that this material will help scholars resolve the issue relating to the authenticity of Hotho's transcriptions, which are so far the only source on Hegel's philosophy of art.
+These new notes are the only ones available dating back to Hegel's teaching period in Heidelberg and will be of use reconstructing the genesis of Hegelian thought on art and its relationship with religion and philosophy.

 Influence

 Hegel's Aesthetics is regarded by many as one of the greatest aesthetic theories to have been produced since Aristotle.
-Hegel's thesis about the historical dissolution of art has been the subject of much scholarly debate and influenced such thinkers like Theodor W. Adorno, Martin Heidegger, György Lukács, Jacques Derrida and Arthur Danto.
-Hegel was himself influenced by Johann Joachim Winckelmann, Immanuel Kant, Friedrich Schiller and Friedrich Wilhelm Joseph Schelling.
+Hegel's thesis about the historical dissolution of art has been the subject of much scholarly debate and influenced such thinkers like Theodor W. Adorno, Martin Heidegger, György Lukács, Jacques Derrida, and Arthur Danto.
+Hegel was himself influenced by Johann Joachim Winckelmann, Immanuel Kant, Friedrich Schiller, and Friedrich Wilhelm Joseph Schelling.
 Heidegger calls Hegel's Lectures on Aesthetics "the most comprehensive reflection on the essence of art that the West possesses".